 Since 2006 TPG has been collaborating with poet Stephen Ratcliffe to create long-scale multimedia works, each based on 1,000 of Stephen’s poems.
 Each work is approximately 14-hours in duration.
 The first piece of this trilogy is called Human/Nature and premiered at UC Davis in 2008.
 The second piece called Remarks on Color/Sound was premiered at Headlands Center for the Arts in 2010, and the last work called Temporality premiered in May 2012 and reconvenes at Mills College Art Gallery in February 2013.

-In 2009 members of TPG were performed at Berlin's Internationales Klangkunstfest.
+In 2009 and 2014 members of TPG performed at Berlin's Internationales Klangkunstfest.

-TPG core members include Suki O'Kane, Zachary Watkins, Dylan Bolles and Edward Schocker.
+TPG core members include Suki O'Kane, Dylan Bolles and Edward Schocker.

-Key collaborators over the years include poet Stephen Ratcliffe, visual artists Michael Meyers and Keith Evans.
+Key collaborators over the years include composer-performer Zachary Watkins, poet Stephen Ratcliffe, visual artists Michael Meyers and Keith Evans.

 TPG explores sonic psychedlia with just-intoned power rock